English coffeehouses in the 17th and 18th centuries: Decline

-Towards the end of the 18th century, coffeehouses had almost completely disappeared from the popular social scene in England.
-Historians offer a wide range of reasons for the decline of English coffeehouses.
-Ellis argues that coffeehouse patrons' folly through business endeavours, the evolution of the club and the government's colonial policy acted as the main contributors to the decline of the English coffeehouse.
-Coffeehouse proprietors worked to gain monopoly over news culture and to establish a coffeehouse newspaper as the sole form of print news available.
-Met with incessant ridicule and criticism, the proposal discredited coffee-men's social standing.
-Ellis explains: "Ridicule and derision killed the coffee-men's proposal but it is significant that, from that date, their influence, status and authority began to wane.
+Towards the end of the 18th century, coffeehouses almost completely disappeared from the popular social scene in England.
+Historians offer a wide range of reasons for their decline.
+Aytoun Ellis largely attributes it to coffeehouse patrons' folly through business endeavours, the evolution of the club and the government's colonial policy.
+The coffeehouse proprietors of the cities of London and Westminster worked to gain a monopoly over news publication (akin to that previously enjoyed by Roger L'Estrange), via a coffeehouse newspaper, the Coffee-house Gazette.
+This, they foresaw, would largely be written by the coffeehouse clients (without payment), the profits going to the proprietors.
+Ellis comments: "Ridicule and derision killed the coffee-men's proposal but it is significant that, from that date, their influence, status and authority began to wane.
 In short, coffee-men had made a tactical blunder and had overreached themselves."

 The rise of the exclusive gentlemen's club also contributed to the decline in popularity of English coffeehouses.
-Bramah explains how the coffeehouse rules that had made coffeehouses once accessible meeting places for all sections of society, fell into disuse.
-"Snobbery reared its head, particularly amongst the intelligentsia, who felt that their special genius entitled them to protection from the common herd.
+Edward Bramah explains how the rules that had once made coffeehouses accessible meeting places for all fell into disuse: "Snobbery reared its head, particularly amongst the intelligentsia, who felt that their special genius entitled them to protection from the common herd.
 Strangers were no longer welcome."
-For example, some coffeehouses began charging more than the customary penny to preserve frequent attendance of the higher standing clientele they served.
-Literary and political clubs rose in popularity, as "the frivolities of coffee-drinking were lost in more serious discussion."
+Some coffeehouses began charging more than the customary penny to preserve frequent attendance by their higher-standing clientele.
+Literary and political clubs rose in popularity, as "the frivolities of coffee-drinking were lost in more serious discussion".

 With increased demand for tea, the government also had a hand in the decline of the English coffeehouse in the 18th century.
-The British East India Company, at the time, had a greater interest in the tea trade than in the coffee trade, as competition for coffee had heightened internationally with the expansion of coffeehouses throughout the rest of Europe.
-Government policy fostered trade with India and China, and, according to Ellis, the government offered encouragements to anything that would stimulate demand for tea.
-Tea had become fashionable at court, and tea houses, which drew their clientele from both sexes, began to grow in popularity.
+The East India Company had a greater interest in the tea than the coffee trade, as competition for coffee had heightened with the expansion of coffeehouses throughout the rest of Europe.
+Government policy fostered trade with India and China, and the government encouraged anything that would stimulate demand for tea.
+Tea had become fashionable at court; and teahouses, which drew their clientele from both sexes, began to become popular.

-The growing popularity of tea is explained by the ease with which it is prepared.
+The growing popularity of tea is explained by its ease of preparation.
 "To brew tea, all that is needed is to add boiling water; coffee, in contrast, required roasting, grinding and brewing."
-Ellis offers evidence that tea consumption rose in English society, from 800000 lb per annum in 1710 to 100000000 lb per annum in 1721.
-In regards to the decline in coffee culture, Ellis concludes: "They had served their purpose and were no longer needed as meeting-places for political or literary criticism and debate.
-They had seen the nation pass through one of its greatest periods of trial and tribulation; had fought and won the battle age of profligacy; and had given us a standard of prose-writing and literary criticism unequalled before or since."
+Tea consumption rose in English society from 800000 lb per annum in 1710 to 1000000 lb in 1721.
+As for the decline in coffee culture, Ellis concludes:

+[Coffeehouses] had served their purpose and were no longer needed as meeting-places for political or literary criticism and debate.
+They had seen the nation pass through one of its greatest periods of trial and tribulation; had fought and won the battle for individual freedom; had acted as a steadying influence in an age of profligacy; and had given us a standard of prose-writing and literary criticism unequalled before or since.